 Mark 8:29-30 – And he asked them, “But who do you say that I am?”
 Peter answered him, “You are the Christ.”
 And he strictly charged them to tell no one about him.

 11. Raising Dorcas (Acts 9:40)

 Look at the events listed above and study what lessons you can learn from these events.

 How he died: John 21:18-19 is a prophecy that Peter would die as a martyr.
 The Bible doesn’t specifically record this death, but tradition says that Peter died as a martyr in Rome.
 He refused to be crucified head up because he didn’t consider himself worthy to die like Jesus did and was crucified upside-down.

 Lessons from his life:

+5. Jesus transformed Peter.
 We all have mistakes and are not perfect.
-Yet if spend time with Jesus, He will transform us.
-God will transform us through the power of Scripture and the Spirit if we are willing (Acts 4:13).
+Yet if we spend time with Jesus, He will transform us.
+God will transform us through the power of Scripture and the Spirit if we are willing.

-If we have a strong will to serve God and strong faith in Him, He will use us in spite of our mistakes.
+6. If we have a strong will to serve God and strong faith in Him, He will use us despite our mistakes.

-Repent of and forget past mistakes and push on to the future to strive to serve God (cf. Php 3:12-14)
+7. Repent of and forget past mistakes and push on to the future to strive to serve God (cf. Philippians 3:12-14)

-We need to not be afraid to take a stand for Christ before people around us.
+8. We need not be afraid to stand for Christ before people around us.
 We should serve God rather than men.
 (Acts 4:19-20, 5:41).
 Peter even rejoiced to be found worthy to suffer for Christ.